siberianfox/tinygwiki/TinyGv9j-Manual-Programming-and-Test-Instructions.md

 ##Test the Motors
 Gentlemen, start your Coolterm.

-Select the Options menu and Re-Scan Serial Ports.
-You should see a port labeled usbmodem001.
-Select it.
+* Select the Options menu and Re-Scan Serial Ports
+* In the drop-down menu you should see a port labeled usbmodem001
+* Select it

 Don't worry about baud rates or other settings.
 These are handled natively by USB, which should connect at 12 Mbps.<br><br>
 If you see something like usbmodemfa12121 then try the following:
 * Power cycle the board and rescan.
 Please note this condition in testing notes for this board.
 * If that doesn't work check the GPNVM bits to make sure it's booting from Flash, Bank 0.

 ![rescan-ports](https://farm3.staticflickr.com/2919/14606961019_465d4811c4_b.jpg)

+* Select the Terminal window
-Select the Transmit window.
-It's convenient to set to LINE mode and CR
+* Set to LINE mode
+* Set to CR
 ![transmit](https://farm6.staticflickr.com/5555/14606959559_128d4b7fda_b.jpg)

 Connect to the board.